 <h2>This demonstrates why <i>HTML is not a programming language</i>, but rather a <u>markup</u> language.</h2>

 Save it and open it in your browser of choice, and you’ll see that the HTML you specified already took effect inside your browser.
 No code compiled; your browser just knows how to interpret HTML.
-Compare this with a short C++ program that outputs “Hi!” to the screen — you can’t make that code do anything without a compiler like you’d find in Visual Studio or online.
+Compare this with a short C++ program that outputs “Hi!” to the screen — you can’t make that code do anything without a compiler like you’d find in online tools or in Visual Studio.

 It’s fair to say that web developers are a subset of programmers, because similar methods and skills are in place for both positions.
 Web developers use skills and tools that programmers wouldn’t, such as graphic design utilities and video editing software.
 Also, web developers are typically in contact with their clients more often than a programmer.
 A programmer created Mozilla Firefox, but a web developer built Mozilla.com.